Jim Renner

 Jim Renner (born October 31, 1983) is an American professional golfer.

+Early life and amateur career

-Renner attended Bishop Feehan High School in Attleboro, Massachusetts, the University of Oklahoma and Johnson & Wales University (Florida), where he won the 2005 NAIA Championship.
+Renner was born in Boston, Massachusetts.
+He attended Bishop Feehan High School in Attleboro, Massachusetts for high school.
+For college, he attended the University of Oklahoma and Florida's Johnson & Wales University where he won the 2005 NAIA Championship.

+Professional career

-Renner earned his 2011 PGA Tour card by finishing T-22 at qualifying school.
-He made only 11 cuts in 22 tournaments in 2011 and played on the Web.com Tour in 2012 and 2013.
+Renner earned his 2011 PGA Tour card by finishing T-22 at 2010 PGA Tour Qualifying School.
+He made the cut in 11 in 22 tournaments in 2011.
+He was demoted to the Web.com Tour.
 He finished 17th on the 2013 Web.com Tour regular season money list to earn his 2014 PGA Tour card.

 In 2016, he was medalist at the Web.com Tour qualifying school to regain his Web.com Tour card for 2017.